arun-ajay/ImageCaravan/server/README.md

 # How to initialize the backend

 ## Overview
 <p> The backend is designed using MariaDB as well as Flask.
-We'll partition this into two sections.
+We'll partition this into four sections.
 The frontend is designed using React.
 Users have the capability of uploading images with new/existing hashtags.
 Users can create accounts.
 Users are capable of following each other, and commenting on pictures/profiles.
 All data regarding images/hashtags/accounts are retrieved from the backend via API calls.